-Raise a Pint to Fall Beer FestivalsStewart Waller | Durham Convention & Visitors BureauThe World Beer Festival in Durham features more than 300 craft beers for samplingThere’s something around North Carolina perhaps best described as a “brew-spirit” that occurs when willing taste buds collide with lovingly created craft brews coming from more than 130 breweries.
+Raise a Pint to Fall Beer FestivalsStewart Waller | Durham Convention & Visitors BureauThe World Beer Festival in Durham features more than 300 craft beers for samplingThere’s something around North Carolina perhaps best described as a “brew-spirit” that occurs when willing taste buds collide with lovingly created craft brews coming from more than 170 breweries.
 These local beers often capture and hint at places and things that make an area special, and certainly lend unique flavor to them.Some of the best places to experience this spirit are the beer festivals that dot the Tar Heel landscape in the fall.
 In addition to presenting opportunities to sample multiple craft brews, most of the festivals also feature food and live entertainment.
 Many also benefit local charities.Tickets for most festivals are limited, so it’s wise to plan in advance and purchase early.SeptemberBeericana Craft Beer and Music FestivalSept.
 10, 2016, Holly Springs Come sample beer from local brewers as well as brewers from across the state and beyond.
 There will also be performances by North Carolina bluegrass bands throughout the day, and some of the area’s best food trucks to go with that great beer.Brewgrass FestivalSept.
 17, 2016, Asheville The long-running and well-known Brewgrass Festival features more than 55 American breweries showcasing local, regional and national craft beers against a backdrop of sounds from national and regional bluegrass musicians.
-The event is held in the eclectic mountain town of Asheville, which reigned four straight years as “Beer City USA” and is home to more craft more breweries per capita than any U.S. city.French Broad Brew FestSept.
+The event is held in the eclectic mountain town of Asheville, which reigned four straight years as “Beer City USA” and is home to more craft more breweries per capita than any U.S. city.MecktoberfestSept.
+23 - 25, 2016, Charlotte Olde Mecklenburg Brewery's eighth annual celebration has become one of the Charlotte beer scene's most anticipated events.
+Spanning the large brewery and biergarten, there'll be German-style food, award-winning beer, live bands and fun for the whole family.French Broad Brew FestSept.
 24, 2016, Hot Springs Not far from Asheville is quaint Hot Springs, which has attracted visitors to its mineral springs for more than 200 years and is a popular stop-over for hikers on the Appalachian Trail.
 Your ticket entitles you to unlimited beer samplings throughout the day from about 20 local and regional breweries, camping, nearly 12 hours of music and a beautiful venue.
-Food vendors also are on hand to feed the masses.Charlotte BeerfestDate To Be Announced, Charlotte Come "play beer" at BB&T Ballpark where the Charlotte Knights play ball.
-The evening event showcases 100 craft beers from local, national and international breweries and live music from Gin Blossoms and Simplified.
-The fun in the shadow of Charlotte’s skyscrapers includes a commemorative sampling glass and games and concessions.OctoberSince 1810, the Oktoberfest has been celebrated more than 16 days in Munich, Germany, to pay tribute to beer.
+Food vendors also are on hand to feed the masses.OctoberSince 1810, the Oktoberfest has been celebrated more than 16 days in Munich, Germany, to pay tribute to beer.
 Around North Carolina, there are a number of opportunities to put on your lederhosen, dance a polka and enjoy beer accompanied by traditional German fare.
 There’s an Oktoberfest in downtown Asheville (Oct.
 8) and on top of Sugar Mountain (Oct.
 8 – 9).
 You can also try a different spin on the classic in Raleigh at Casktoberfest (Oct.
 6), where revelers test cask-conditioned brews in a beer hall atmosphere with appropriate German cuisine.World Beer FestivalOct.
 15, 2016, Durham The appreciation of beer is the central theme of the long-running World Beer Festival, which is sponsored by All About Beer Magazine and dedicated to exploring ingredients, brewing methods and the history behind beer styles.
-Admission gets you unlimited samples from more than 250 selected craft brews, entry into the Art of Beer Experience for food and beer pairings, educational seminars and music from area bands.OBX BrewtägOct.
+Admission gets you unlimited samples from more than 250 selected craft brews, entry into the Art of Beer Experience for food and beer pairings, educational seminars and music from area bands.River City Rhythm & BrewsOct.
+22, 2016, Elizabeth City Now in its third year, this festival is a celebration of North Carolina craft beer (and wine and cider) and music, taking place on the portico of the Museum of the Albemarle.OBX BrewtägOct.
 22, 2016, Nags Head A celebration of flight and beer, OBX Brewtäg is modeled after the whimsical and entertaining Red Bull Flutag, translated to "flying day" in German.
 Here, contestants will be competing to see who can launch and fly an empty 1/6 keg barrel the furthest.
 And a crafty selection of local and regional beer and food will be available throughout the day.Lighthouse Beer and Wine FestivalOct.
 29, 2016, Wilmington The port city of Wilmington, where history says pirates might have enjoyed an ale or two, gets into the act with the Lighthouse Beer Festival.
 The festival, always held in the month of October and embracing more than 100 craft breweries, now culminates a week-long series of beer dinners, tastings and special activities around town.NovemberBlack Friday Cask FestivalNov.
 25, 2016, Durham If you prefer sipping to shopping the day after Thanksgiving, this is the perfect event.
 Join other brew enthusiasts at Lynnwood Brewing Concern to sample specialty keg beers from North Carolina breweries, many specially dry hopped with unique ingredients added.
 Food trucks and DJ Ras J add to the atmosphere.Please drink responsibly and travel safely while on your visit to our North Carolina breweries and festivals.
 Note that a number of the festivals offer special tickets for designated drivers.Gary Carter is an Asheville-based travel writer who covers a range of topics for magazines, online publications and his blog, Eliot’s Tales 4 Gen B.More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Enjoy the Rhythm of Fall Music FestivalsWith National Folk Festival in Greensboro, Wide Open Bluegrass in Raleigh, electronic mountain music and coastal jazz, you'll find a sound that suits you.Oyster and Seafood FestivalsThere's no time like fall to sample seafood at events like the Airlie Gardens Oyster Roast and the North Carolina Oyster and Seafood festivals.Grape Stomps and Harvest FestivalsCelebrate the fall grape harvest at Childress, Raffaldini and Shelton vineyards and wine-tasting events from Charlotte to Bald Head Island.Celebrate Fall at Colorful Events Across North CarolinaShow-stopping foliage, spirited music and irresistible fare add color and texture to fall in North Carolina.